mathiasbynens/regenerate/README.md

 ### `regenerate.fromCodePointRanges(ranges)`

-This function takes an array of ranges or separate code points, and returns a string representing (part of) a regular expression that would match all the symbols mapped to the code points within the listed ranges or separate code points.
+This function takes an array of code point ranges or separate code points, and returns a string representing (part of) a regular expression that would match all the symbols mapped to the code points within the listed code points or code point ranges.

 ### `regenerate.fromSymbols(symbols)`